 4. What inspired you when designing this home theater?

-Every project is different, and some designs are harder than others.
+Every custom home theater project is different, and some designs are harder than others.
 It’s usually best to try and go with a tone that makes sense for the room.
 It was a traditionally carpeted castle, so nothing ultra-modern was going to fit the bill.

 5. Is there anything particularly interesting about this project that you could tell us about?

-One of the things we enjoyed about this project was getting to be creative with how we approached the acoustics and lighting.
-Because nothing was meant to show we had fun concealing lights and devising clever mouldings to hide the fixtures.
+One of the things we enjoyed about this project was getting to be creative with how we approached acoustics and lighting.
+Because nothing was meant to show we had fun concealing lights and devising clever moldings to hide the fixtures.
 We hid LED lighting everywhere!

-We used our partners at Elite AV to source acoustic panelling for the internal walls to soundproof the room and stop noise leaking into the neighbouring room.
-They ended up using double skin Kingspan acoustic panelling that was then painted to match the decor.
+We used our partners at Elite AV to source acoustic paneling for the internal walls to soundproof the room and stop noise leaking into the neighboring room.
+They ended up using double-skin Kingspan acoustic paneling that was then painted to match the decor.